sameerdash2/concert-mapper/BUILD.md

 Now Apache should be set up to serve both the backend API and the frontend's assets at the same domain name.

-Here is my final config for production:
+Here is the final config for production:

 ```conf
 <VirtualHost *:80>